pdfruth/dallas-docker-meetup-Aug2018/lab05/README.md

 ---

-From here, we can run the image on our kubernetes cluster.
+From here, we can *run* the "Docker container image" on our ICP Kubernetes cluster.

 ```
 $ kubectl run hello-node --image=ehamamcy/mynode:v1.0 --port=8080 --namespace=user99-ns